sametz/chem-coding/guides/choosing_a_language.md

 that are either particularly useful to chemists, or are particularly well suited for people just starting to learn programming.

+{TODO: maybe state somewhere what languages you're including, based on some criterion such as StackOverflow annual surveys.
+Don't need to include the more fringe languages such as Haskell etc.}

 Whatever language you choose,
-once you dive into it you will also learn all sorts of tools, skills and habits that are not language-specific.
+once you dive into it you will also learn tools, skills and habits that are not language-specific.
 If you spend some time learning one language, and decide to try another, you will have the pieces in place to pick up the next language